justinvdm/strain/readme.md

 ### `.set(fn)`

-sets the coersion function to use when setting the property currently being defined.
+sets the coercion function to use when setting the property currently being defined.

 ```javascript
 var thing = strain()